dainyleen/scoreboard/README.md

-# Practicing React Components Version 1.0
+# Playing With React Components Version 1.0

 I am using this boilerplate to re-create a scoreboard web app that I've watched from a video tutorial.